-This bike lock doesn't come with a sold secure rating but the company does offer a 30-day money back guarantee.
-The lock is 12mm thick and made of zinc alloy.
-A u-lock shape is a good option for protecting your bike as long as the fit is tight enough to keep tools from getting in between the lock and your bike.
+It doesn't come with a sold secure rating but the company does offer a 30-day money back guarantee.
+It's is 12mm thick and made of zinc alloy.
+A u-shape is a good option for protecting your bicycle as long as the fit is tight enough to keep tools from getting in between.

-Using a combination lock is less secure than a key option but for users in low-crime areas or who need a lock for short periods of time, a combo means you don't have to worry about forgetting a key.
-For this lock, a 4-digit code is required.
+Using a combination mechanism is less secure than a key option but for users in low-crime areas or who need their bicycle secured for short periods of time, a combo means you don't have to worry about forgetting a key.
+For this model, a 4-digit code is required.

 - Easy to use and change combo

 - No chance of forgetting key